ofirgall/dotfiles/README.md

 * tmux - make a valid fix for suspend/resume copy like copycat mode
 * tuis to try - slack, mail, calander, jira
 * autoupdate dotfiles on remote machines
-* tmux - better menu selection of sessions, fzf maybe?
+* better readme, readme on keymaps in nvim, split repos

 ---